little-sharps/args/readme.md

 Example
 --------

-If standard_convensions (see below) are used, then usage is extremely simple.
+If standard conventions are used (see below), then usage is extremely simple.
 Define a POCO to hold your command line argument values:

     public class CommandObject
 	{